 Always signal your intentions.
 Change lanes or make a turn using your turn signals.
-Be sure that the people around you know what you are about to do.
+You want to be sure that the people around you know what you are about to do.

 And it helps to assist your turn signals with hand signals at times.
 Remember to cancel your signals when you've completed your maneuver; otherwise, drivers are getting false information from you...and you could cause yourself trouble.